Dom-888/Second-Milestone-Project/README.md

 ## Features

-The website use a one page design with modals that are shown at appropriate times based on user interaction.
+The website uses a one-page design with modals that are shown at appropriate times based on user interaction.

 ### Existing Features